 Side Effects Of the 6 MP 50 mg Tablet

-The majorities of side effects are minor and will go away as your body regulates to the medicine.
+The majority of side effects are minor and will go away as your body regulates the medicine.
 If they don’t go left or you’re worried about them, see your medic.

 6-MP’s most common side effects